mcruise40/Veeam-NutanixAhv/Readme.md

 ### Backup jobs
 Create backup jobs in Veeam Proxy with the schema {{Nutanix ClusterName}}-{{PC category value}}.
 If needed, it's possible to define an additonal custom string between the cluster name and the category value with the parameter -JobNamePrefix.
-The name is case insensitive.
+The name of the backup jobs are case insensitive.

 ### Proxy mapping list
 Create a CSV with columns cluster name and Veeam Proxy IP.
 An example is avaiable in the repository.